cmercadal/ai-mcp-simple-chatbox/readme.md

 ### Running the server

-With the class research_server.py we are creating the server for our model.
+With the class research_server.py we are creating the server for our model, that exposes two tools.
 You can test it with an inspector (with no need of the client of our model).
 Primitivs will be shown (tools, resources, prompts)...
 For me, kind of a swagger that helps you to understand what is created on the back.

 First you will need to install uv
 ````